Robert Stone (wrestler): Various feuds (2015–2016)

-On the April 17 episode of Impact Wrestling, after losing a tag team match to the Dirty Heels, Robbie E and Godderz got into a brawl.
+On the April 17 episode of Impact Wrestling, after losing a tag team match to The Dirty Heels, Robbie E and Godderz got into a brawl.
 On the June 17 episode of Impact Wrestling, Robbie E turned face for the first time in his TNA career when he saved DJZ from Godderz.
 On June 28, 2015, at Slammiversary, he defeated his former BroMans partner Godderz.
 Robbie E would go on to face Godderz again in a street fight the following edition of Impact Wrestling which he lost.
 On the August 12 episode of Impact Wrestling, Robbie E competed in a King of the Mountain Match for the namesake championship (formerly the Television Championship) which he lost after being incapacitated from a piledriver by participant Eric Young.
 After Impact went off the air, Robbie E was examined for possible neck damage.
 During October and November (taped in July), Robbie E participated in the TNA World Title Series. defeating Eddie Edwards in his first match.
 However, he then lost singles matches to Matt Hardy and Davey Richards and thus finished in third place in his group, so he did not advance to the elimination rounds.
 Robbie E competed in the 2016 Feast or Fired match on January 26 but was unable to retrieve a briefcase.

 The BroMans reunion (2016–2017)

 On the March 22, 2016, episode of Impact Wrestling, Robbie E reunited with Jessie Godderz as fan favorites to face Beer Money for the TNA World Tag Team Championship, but were unsuccessful in winning the titles.
 At Slammiversary, Robbie E and Jessie Godderz fought Decay for the TNA World Tag Team Championship, in a losing effort.

 In October, following Bound for Glory, the team quietly disbanded when Godderz went in a feud with Aron Rex for the Impact Grand Championship, and Robbie started comical segments with Grado in an attempt to introduce him in the BroMans.
 On the January 19 episode of Impact Wrestling, Robbie E and Swoggle lost to Aron Rex and Rockstar Spud.
 On the February 9 episode of Impact Wrestling, Robbie E lost to Rex in his final match for TNA.
-On September 29, Strauss announced on Twitter that he had parted ways with Impact Wrestling.
+On September 29, Robbie E announced on Twitter that he had parted ways with Impact Wrestling.